marcam-fs/CS330Project/README.md

         them.
 I realized this was due to a simple mistake in my '#include' statements.

     Friday, April 10, 2020: I am implementing the 'writeToFile' function today and am having trouble with pipe redirection.
-I am trying to write from standard input to the file, but can't seem to get it working properly.
+I am trying to write from standard input to a file.

         Writing to a file via a pipe now works.
 However, writing to a file that has already been written to wipes the previously written contents.
 Need to find a way to point to the last line of the file.
-Solved using an if-else statement and specifying changing permissions in open() system call.
+Solved using an if-else statement and specifying permissions in open() system call.

 REPRODUCTION
 In order to reproduce the project, please do the following: